RXC008 (GI-restricted pan-ROCK inhibitor)

 Relapse rate post-surgical intervention is high with >50% patients requiring further surgery within 10 years, many within 12 months.
 Consequently, patients suffer progressive loss of gastrointestinal function and repeated resections can lead to major health complications such as short bowel syndrome.

 RXC008 is designed to work specifically at the site of fibrosis in the gastrointestinal tract and to degrade quickly, if absorbed into the bloodstream, through enzyme-mediated metabolism.
-Preclinical data from our GI-targeted pan-ROCK inhibitor research project shows strong anti-fibrotic therapeutic effects in multiple animal models of inflammatory bowel disease.
+Preclinical data from our GI-restricted pan-ROCK inhibitor research project shows strong anti-fibrotic therapeutic effects in multiple animal models of inflammatory bowel disease.

 Refs: * Clarivate, Crohn’s disease landscape & forecast pg 39, Published Sep 2022; ** Chan et al, 2018